offen/analyticstxt/draft-offen-analyticstxt.md

 The file MAY also contain blank lines.

 A field MUST always consist of a name and a value (for example: "Author: Jane Doe <jane.doe@example.com>").
-An analytics.txt file can have an unlimited number of fields.
 Each field MUST appear on its own line.
-Unless specified otherwise by the field definition, multiple values MUST be chained together for a single field (for example: "Compliance: gdpr, ccpa") using the "," (%x2c).
+Unless specified otherwise by the field definition, multiple values MUST be chained together for a single field (for example: "Compliance: gdpr, ccpa") using the "," character (%x2c).
 Unless otherwise indicated in a definition of a particular field, a field MAY NOT appear multiple times.

 Implementors SHOULD aim for creating an analytics.txt file that is easy to understand by non-technical audiences.